SAP/jenkins-library/documentation/docs/scenarios/abapEnvironmentAddons.md

 #### Add-on descriptor file

 The build process is controlled by an add-on descriptor file called `addon.yml`.
 This file must be created manually and must be stored in the GIT repository of the pipeline.
-It must contain information about the to-be-delivered [software product version](#software-product-version) and the contained [software component versions](#software-component-version).
+It must contain information about the to-be-delivered [add-on product version](#add-on-product-version) and the contained [software component versions](#software-component-version).
 Below, you see an example:

 ```YAML
 ---